vytasrgl/ChatScript/wiki/ChatScript-Memorization.md

 An even more impressive bot will bring up the pet again in a future conversation.
 How to write such script will be explained in a moment.
-But imagine at the start of some future conversation, the bot, after saying hello, says “I was walking by a pet store the other day and saw the cutest dog in the window, which reminded me of your dog.
-Has it learned any new tricks?”
+But imagine at the start of some future conversation, the bot, after saying hello, says "I was walking by a pet store the other day and saw the cutest dog in the window, which reminded me of your dog.
+Has it learned any new tricks?"

 There are two parts to the code for this.
 First, you have to detect you are in a new conversation.
 Then you have to decide when to bring forth the memory.
-The simple place to do this is in the introduction topic, when issuing and responding to “hello” and “how are you”.
+The simple place to do this is in the introduction topic, when issuing and responding to "hello" and "how are you".
 You are only in this topic at the start of a conversation, so any knowledge you have memorized about pets clearly has to have been from a prior conversation.
 So you can try to find a moment when the user has issued a statement (not a question).
 So the topic might have a bunch of rules like this: